NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Vampire, Basic) Coffin Restoration.md

 Unlike other undead, a vampire isn't destroyed at 0 HP.
-Instead, it falls [[Conditions/Unconscious|Unconscious]].
+Instead, it falls [[Unconscious|Unconscious]].
 If its body rests in its coffin for 1 hour, the vampire gains 1 HP, after which its fast healing begins to function normally.

 *Source: Pathfinder Monster Core*
 *ORC*